 And then there is the missing File 1004 at Seattle PD tracking occult crimes.

 On July 14, 1974, there were the Lake Sammamish State Park murders of Janice Ott and Denise Naslund.
 Bundy confessed to Seattle task force detective Bob Keppel to being “involved” in these killings.
-He also told investigators that Ott was still alive when he kidnapped Naslund, and one was forced to watch as he murdered the other.
+He also told investigators that Ott was still alive when he returned to the lake to kidnap Naslund, and one was forced to watch as he murdered the other.
 So how did he manage this without an accomplice?

 On October 18, 1974 in Utah Bundy targeted Melissa Anne Smith—the 17-year-old daughter of the police chief of Midvale (Salt Lake City suburb)—disappeared after leaving a pizza parlor.
 Her nude body was found in a nearby mountainous area nine days later.
 Postmortem examination indicated that she may have remained alive for up to seven days following her disappearance.
 Bundy went on a hunting trip a day after the Smith disappearance.
 Would Bundy need an accomplice to do this?